ajivc17/ADET-Summative-3/README.md

-Certainly!
-Here's a compiled README file content for your "My Anime To-Do List" project:

 My Anime To-Do List
 Welcome to My Anime To-Do List, a web application to manage your anime-related tasks and lists.